API Documentation

 Returns a copy of row i of the matrix, as a (1 x n) CSR matrix (row vector).

-has_canonical_format
+property has_canonical_format

 Determine whether the matrix has sorted indices and no duplicates